garaadigiza/OT-security-lab/README.md

 ## What This Project Demonstrates

-- **Industrial protocol knowledge** — Modbus TCP (function codes, coils, registers) on port 502.
+- **Industrial protocol knowledge**: Modbus TCP (function codes, coils, registers) on port 502.
-- **The core OT security flaw** — Modbus has no authentication or encryption, so any host that can reach the PLC can both read and *change* physical process state.
+- **The core OT security flaw**: Modbus has no authentication or encryption, so any host that can reach the PLC can both read and *change* physical process state.
-- **Attack execution** — a false-command-injection ("manipulation of control") attack that forces a control output with no authorization.
+- **Attack execution**: a false-command-injection ("manipulation of control") attack that forces a control output with no authorization.
-- **Detection & analysis** — distinguishing normal read traffic (function codes 1, 3) from anomalous write commands (function code 5); extracting indicators of compromise (IOCs).
+- **Detection & analysis**: distinguishing normal read traffic (function codes 1, 3) from anomalous write commands (function code 5); extracting indicators of compromise (IOCs).
-- **Incident response** — containment via firewall rules, followed by a full **PICERL** write-up (see `incident-report.pdf`).
+- **Incident response**: containment via firewall rules, followed by a full **PICERL** write-up (see `incident-report.pdf`).
-- **Defensive controls** — segmentation, allow-listing, and continuous monitoring for legacy OT protocols.
+- **Defensive controls**: segmentation, allow-listing, and continuous monitoring for legacy OT protocols.

 ---